Women Leaving IT Product Management Over Past Five Years, Annual Survey Indicates

 “This is a very smart, highly skilled group of people mostly in their mid-30s,” he continues.
 “In spite of the gender difference in salaries, they’re also well-paid.”
 The 2004 survey reports that the average product manager earns a $90,545 annual salary and $11,810 bonus per year.
 Seventy eight percent of product managers earn bonuses, according to the survey.

-Craig Stull, President and CEO of Pragmatic Marketing and the company’s founder, says the survey provides a unique benefit to clients and to the industry.
+Craig Stull, President and CEO of Pragmatic Institute and the company’s founder, says the survey provides a unique benefit to clients and to the industry.

 “Steve initiated the survey because IT clients at several levels were asking him how much they should be making as product managers – or how much they should be paying product managers,” he says.
 “There was nowhere for them to find this data.
 Over the years, the Product Management Salary Survey has become an industry benchmark.”